neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 4 - Exploring Data/README.md

 ![](images/06-result.png)

 Now, spend a bit of time exploring the graph.
 You can zoom in by holding on the "+" icon.
-You can also drag the canvas around to chose what you zoom in on.
+You can also drag the canvas around to choose what you zoom in on.

 ![](images/07-explore.png)